syncfusion-content/wpf-docs/wpf/SfChart/Area.md

-> Note: Here Spacing for Series 2 is defined to differentiate both series.
+N> Here Spacing for Series 2 is defined to differentiate both series.
 Otherwise, both the series of same width